isaacroberts/OpenSorcery-Audio-Library/README.md

 # robertsaudiolibrary

 The audio library I used for freelancing in audio plugins.
-I'm making it public now because I'm switching industries and hope to help other developers get on their feet faster.
+I'm making it public now because I'm switching industries and hoping to help other developers get on their feet!

-Includes the JUCE library, which must be licensed from juce.com.
+Includes the JUCE library, which must be licensed from https://juce.com.

 The JUCE library isn't linked as a submodule because I added minor changes and inserted my libraries into the include tree.
   The changes are marked with //JUCE UPDATE, so if you are using this repo and need to update to the most recent version of JUCE, you can search the codebase, and either carry over or rollback the changes.